WCSCourses/PRS_2025/course_modules_2025/Day4_pratical2.docx.md

 ```

 #### Task
-- Review the contents of the output directory  out_bridge-AFR-single/prs-single_AFRICA and subfolders
+- Review the contents of the output directory  out_config-AFR-single/prs-single_AFRICA and subfolders

 #### Questions
 4. What evidence can you see that the analysis was successfully executed?

+#### Task
+Enter the plot command xdg-open ./out_config-AFR-single/prs-single_AFRICA/bridgePRS-single.png and inspect the accompanying slot

 <br><br>